Topics on this page:

 Many factors determine whether an MA plan or a Medigap policy is best for you.
 It is important to consider the plans and policies offered in your area, your health care preferences and your income.

-MA plans provide health care services covered under Medicare Parts A and B, and may offer additional services not covered by Original fee-for-service Medicare.
+MA plans provide health care services covered under Medicare Parts A and B, and may offer additional services not covered by Original fee-for-service Medicare, such as routine chiropractic care, acupuncture, vision, dental, hearing and/or other services.
 If you join an MA plan, you do not need to purchase a Medigap policy.
 In fact, if you have an MA plan, it is illegal for a company to sell you a Medigap policy.

 If you have a Medigap policy when you join an MA plan, you can wait 1 or 2 months to cancel your policy if you are not sure you want to stay in the MA plan.
 Note: Certain enrollment periods and restrictions apply to joining and leaving MA plans.